Nagendra1997/dummypy/README.md

 - setting up a Linux server and MySQL database.
 If not, refer to online tutorials for the Linux distribution of your choice.

 - setting up Docker and using Docker images.
-If not, refer to excellent Docker documentation and various online tutorials on docker.
+If not, refer to [Docker documentation](https://docs.docker.com) and various online tutorials on docker.

 ### Requirements